<img alt="" src="https://secure.hall3hook.com/198371.png" style="display:none;">

 ROU asset

-Each component of this equation proves important in understanding the ROU asset.
-Lease liability is important for ROU asset calculations because it relates to the lessee’s obligation to make lease payments using the present value of the future lease payments.
+Each component of this equation proves important in understanding the value of the ROU asset.
+The lease liability is important for ROU asset calculations because it is the present value of future lease payments.

-Most considerations for the ROU asset calculation is the same for both finance or operating leases.
+Most considerations for ROU asset calculation are the same for both finance or operating leases.
 For both types of leases, an ROU asset has to:

-1. Be recorded on a balance sheet as the present value of lease payments over the course of the lease, which adds initial direct costs and subtracting lease incentives.
+1. Be recorded on a balance sheet as the present value of lease payments over the course of the lease, which adds initial direct costs and prepayments, and subtracts lease incentives.

-3. Be evaluated for impairment in accordance with professional standards.
+3. Be evaluated for impairment in accordance with Topic 360, property, plant, and equipment.

-1. Record both the amortization of the ROU asset and the interest expense on the lease liability to the income statement
+1. Record the amortization of the ROU asset and the interest expense on the lease liability on the income statement separately from operating lease expense.

-1. Record the amortization of the ROU asset to the income statement.
-There is no interest expense recorded for an operating lease.
+1. Record the amortization of the ROU asset to the income statement as an operating lease expense.
+There is no separate interest expense recorded for an operating lease.

 An example of the calculation of the right of use asset is as follows: